kndl/my-life-prompted/_pages/workshops.md

 <br />
-Refund policy: If you are unable to attend the workshop after registering, a full refund can be issued 48 hours before the workshop start date.
+Refund policy: If you are unable to attend the workshop after registering, a full refund can be issued up to 48 hours before the workshop start date.
 If you are unable to join or continue with the workshop after that time, you will be issued a credit for a future workshop.

 <label for="workshop-dates">Choose a workshop date option:</label>
 <select name="workshop-dates" id="workshop-dates">